Egypt is paradise for any history buff with plenty of ancient ruins, monuments, tombs and museums to encapsulate and educate

 There is no better place to start than the capital city, Cairo.
-With a population of almost 7 million, it is the 15th biggest city in the world.
-It is also one of just 2 cities on the African sub-continent to have their own metro system and exploring this busy bustling city can be an adventure in itself.
+With a population of over 19 million, it is one of just 2 cities on the African sub-continent to have their own metro system and exploring this busy bustling city can be an adventure in itself.

 1) The Pyramids and the Sphinx of Giza